-We have selected this goal as a result of educational partner input and reviewing and analyzing data around student performance.
+We have selected this goal as a result of educational partner input.
 Current performance in both ELA and mathematics shows that our students do not currently perform at a level commonly associated with academic success.
-To accomplish this goal, we implemented a new instructional schedule at the middle and high school levels.
-In addition, we will continue to provide professional development and coaching to enrich our teacher's ability to provide standards-aligned instruction and intervention for all students, implement targeted English Language Development, and meet the needs of our neuro-diverse students.
-This goal aligns with our WASC accreditation goals related to the creation of curriculum maps, assessment for proficiency, and response to intervention.
+To accomplish this goal, we implemented a new instructional schedule and will continue to provide professional development and coaching to enrich our teacher's ability to provide standards-aligned instruction and intervention for all students, implement targeted English Language Development, and meet the needs of our neuro-diverse students.

 In selecting our targets over the next three years, we have considered two aspects.
 First, we want to ensure that our student performance overall improves.
 Second, we know that we need to accelerate the learning of students with disabilities and those learning English as their performance is lower than the other student groups on our campus.
-As a result, when we set our targets, we established an ambitious target for all students and increased that target for our students who most need an acceleration.
+As a result, when we set our targets we established an ambitious target for all students and increased that target for our students who most need an acceleration.
 Our math targets are more ambitious than our English/Language Arts targets as our performance needs to improve more in that academic area.